Learn about Moon movement, phases, tides, and eclipses with a model. Then kids will conceptualize its motion relative to the Earth and Sun.

 Our favorite fourth grade teacher stood on her tiptoes and reached into the back of the cabinet.
-Then she pulled out a miniature model.
+Then she pulled out a miniature model of the Moon.
 “We’ve finished our earth science activities,” she said to her co-teacher.
-Now it’s time to study the Moon!” she said to her co-teacher.
+Now it’s time to for space science!” she said to her co-teacher.

 Introducing the Moon and Its Movement